You can use parental controls to limit the amount of time your child spends on their device or on a particular app.

 To avoid this, you can set parental controls on all the major consoles like the PS4, Xbox One and Nintendo Switch to either turn off in-game purchases or turn on an ‘Ask To Buy’ setting where you’ll be able to approve or cancel them as they come through.
 Games companies themselves like EA and Fortnite’s Epic Games also let you do this through the player’s account, and smartphone settings let you do the same thing for apps.

-Movies, TV shows and video games all have age certifications to guide parents on whether they’re appropriate for their child.
-However, content is a lot less regulated on the internet, and you may want to put some things in place to make sure your child doesn’t watch anything that’s unsuitable for their age.
+Movies, TV shows and video games all have age certifications to guide parents on whether they’re appropriate for their children.
+However, content is a lot less regulated on the internet, and you may want to put some things in place to make sure your child doesn’t watch anything unsuitable for their age.

 Like other social media companies, YouTube requires users to be 13 or over to set up an account on its platform.
 However, the website is still largely accessible without an account and it is a very popular site for young children to watch short, entertaining videos.